Clemson vs Texas Prediction — AI Finds CAN'T MISS CFB Lines & Props (Dec 21)

 Remi Robot Icon

-Remi, our AI sports algorithm, has been pouring over mountains of data from every simulation between the Tigers and Longhorns and using recursive machine learning and industry leading AI to examine the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over millions of data from every facet between the Tigers and Longhorns and using recursive machine learning and cutting-edge AI to boil down the data to a single cover probability.

-The Algorithm has been most keyed in on the growing emphasis emotional bettors often put on coaching factors between a Tigers team going up against a possibly strong Longhorns team.
-We’ve found the true game analytics appear to reflect a strong lean against one Vegas line in particular.
+Oddly enough, we’ve seen the AI has been most keyed in on the growing weight human bettors tend to put on Clemson’s strength factors between a Tigers team going up against a possibly tired Longhorns team.
+We’ve found the true game analytics might reflect a strong lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.